EtchJetty/BinkFixTutorial/readme.md

 The problem with Bink 2 is that it's too good.

 No, really.
-Bink 2, as provided by Unity, generates files in the "Bink 2.8" video format.
+Bink 2, as provided by Unreal, generates files in the "Bink 2.8" video format.
 Hades will only read files in the "Bink 2.5" video format.

 All Bink 2.5 videos have a header in hex that looks like this: